Rashkovan/JEPA_CLPS/README.md

 in Run1Figures folder, you can find the outputs of the model I ran.

+## AI Usage
+This project made substantial use of Claude Code (Anthropic), an AI coding agent, to implement the full LeWM-mini codebase.
+The AI was used as a primary implementation partner: the agent wrote all Python source files from scratch, verified them with smoke tests.
+The debugging for issues that came up was done collaboratively.
+My tasks were primarily the lit review and absorption of how the approach works.
+I gave AI detailed specification of what to build and which paper sections to map each feature to

+For me, using agentic coding wasn't new at all.
+I use it all the time in my labs and for person project.
+However, what was the most significant win for me is that AI coding allowed me to replicate something from scratch that even a year ago required an advance degree and long time spent on the project.
+At the same time, this project allowed me to see why huge AI companies still hire teams of software engineers: It takes effort and time to understand what you are trying to create and to map part of your imagination with tools for its implementation.
+Finally, the big AI labs are still ahead of an individual coder not only because of research capabilities, and not even because of compute -- data is the biggest missing variable that large companies have effort, people, and tools to collect on an unimaginable scale.
+I really hope that world-building efforts will soon show cool products and wins as they are clearly building out the scope of their datasets.

 ## Environment overview

 | Component | Detail |